Local nature reserves

-Local Nature Reserves (LNRs) are areas of green space for both people and wildlife.
+Local nature reserves are areas of green space for both people and wildlife.

 To qualify for LNR status, a site must be of importance for wildlife, geology, education or public enjoyment.
 Some are also nationally important Sites of Special Scientific Interest.